 - What is it?

-The objective of the review is to evaluate the implementation and performance of a remedy to determine if the remedy is or will be protective of human health and the environment.
+The objective of the review is to evaluate the implementation and performance of a remedy to determine if the remedy: (1) Continues to, or will meet, the remedial action objectives specified in the ROD/DD, and (2) Is, or will be, protective of human health and the environment.
 This requirement applies to cleanup at Army active duty, reserve and guard installations and Base Realignment and Closure (BRAC) installations addressed under CERCLA, regardless of National Priority List (NPL) status.

 - What has the Army done?

 The Army addresses the following questions in a five-year review to assess remedy protectiveness:

 - Is the remedy functioning as intended by the decision documents?

 - Implementation of Land Use Controls/Institutional Controls (LUCs/ICs)